elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/1-data-access.md

 learning_outcomes:
   1:
-    outcome: "Become familiar with data sharing principles (also: understand what Accessible means in FAIR principles)"
+    outcome: Participants could describe data sharing principles (also: understand what Accessible means in FAIR principles)
   2:
-    outcome: Able to define what is e.g. a controlled access, registered access, etc
+    outcome: Participants will define what is e.g. a controlled access, registered access, etc
   3:
-    outcome: Understand basics of how licensing and archival works in a context of controlled/registered access
+    outcome: Participants will explain the fundamental processes of licensing and archival works in a context of controlled/registered access
   4:
-    outcome: Know about various (FAIR) data sharing services
+    outcome: Participants will explain the various (FAIR) data sharing services
   5:
-    outcome: Understand underlying concepts for sensitive data sharing e.g. anonymisation, pseudonymisation
+    outcome: Participants will explain underlying concepts for sensitive data sharing e.g. anonymisation, pseudonymisation
   6:
-    outcome: Learn about various roles relevant to (and involved in) processes for which approvals are required e.g. data controller, data protection officer
+    outcome: Participants will describe various roles relevant to (and involved in) processes for which approvals are required e.g. data controller, data protection officer
   7:
-    outcome: Relevant agreements e.g. data access agreement, DPIA
+    outcome: Participants will explain the purpose and key components of agreements (e.g. data transfer and or processing agreements, DPIA)
   8:
-    outcome: Understand different types of life sciences data in terms of accessibility levels
+    outcome: Participants will explain the different types of life sciences data in terms of accessibility levels

 terms4FAIRskills:
   - subject: